22CProjects/Lab1--Currency-and-Wallet/README.md

 #To add my changes:

-1.open up git bash
+open up git bash

-2. cd into the project
+ cd into the project

     'cd Documents\"Visual Studio 2015"\Projects\Lab1(or whatever you called it )'

-3. make sure your project is up to date:
+ make sure your project is up to date:

     'git status'   <--will show you what is not up to date

-4. if you added things that you didnt yet commit run:
+ if you added things that you didnt yet commit run:

     'git stash'

+ then:

-5.  'git pull'
+  'git pull'

      (you will probably be asked to enter your passphrase for your ssh key)

-6.to view you uncommitted changes as well:
+to view you uncommitted changes as well:

    'git pop stash'